amoghakella/Conference-Video-Summarizer/README.md

 # Conference Video Summarizer

 This project automates the extraction and summarization of conference slide presentations.
 It uses **Selenium** to navigate and capture slides, **OCR (Tesseract)** to extract text, and **Anthropic’s Claude API** to generate concise 2–3 paragraph summaries of the presentations.
+This is based on my internship work at RelationalAI.

 ---